davidcarevic/fbi_report/README.md

 4. **Run the script**:

     python main.py
-Enter this test data when prompted:
+    Enter test data when prompted.

 5. **Example test data**:

     Enter name or case title: robbery
     Enter your phone number: +14155552671
     Your report will be saved in reports.json.